< BACK TO ALL TALENT

 Jason Arday

 Professor Jason Arday is a social commentator, presenter, and public speaker.
-He is currently the Professorial Chair of Education (Sociology of Education) at the University of Cambridge, making him the youngest-ever black academic to hold a Professorship at Cambridge and one of the youngest academics ever appointed to a Professorial Chair in Oxbridge’s history.
+He is currently the Professorial Chair of Education (Sociology of Education) at the University of Cambridge, making him the youngest ever Black academic to hold a Professorship at Cambridge and one of the youngest academics ever appointed to a Professorial Chair in Oxbridge’s history.

-Jason also speaks regularly at national and international conferences, as well as parliamentary, public and community events where he consults and advises on race, cultural studies, intersectionality, education, and social justice.
-His passion for tailoring and guitar music has also led to extensive research on the intersection between social justice, politics, class, and race within the context of music.
+Jason regularly writes, features, and speaks on issues of race and racism in education and society, contributing to platforms such as The Guardian, Times Higher Education (THE), BBC, ITV News, and CNN.
+He frequently presents at national and international conferences, as well as parliamentary ,public, and community events, where he consults and advises on race, cultural studies, intersectionality, education, and social justice.
+His passion for tailoring and music has also inspired research on the intersection between social justice, politics, class, and race within the context of popular culture.